garth-c/regression/README.md

 <img width="382" alt="image" src="https://github.com/garth-c/regression/assets/138831938/df4fb51b-dac7-4820-8de8-6194ed7759b9">

 Now to evaluate the numeric predictors to the numeric response variable.
-This will informative as to what kind of regression is needed based for these relationships.
+This will be informative as to what kind of regression is needed based for these relationships.
 For example if there is a polynomial relationship between one of the predictors and the response, then this could be accounted for in the regression model definition by raising the numeric predictor to an appropriate power.
 So for this section, I want to evaluate the bend in the relationship line between all combinations of these variable.
 The relationship line in this case is a 'loess' line.

 Relationship between charges and children is below.
 There isn't enough bend in the loess line to be compelling of a model definition adjustment.